vistadataproject/vistadataproject.github.io/demoVAM1/index.md

    Verify Code: 1doc!@#$
 ```

 Back in the _Router Manager_, RPC after RPC cascades through the _RPC Event_ tab.
-CPRS is very "chatty" - Before any patient is selected, it sends over 80 RPCs.
-RPCs supported by the _VICS Server_ go to the server, not VISTA.
-As the Server emulates CPRS' RPC interface, CPRS proceeds as if all of its interactions are with the VISTA ...
+CPRS is very "chatty" - before any patient is selected, it sends over 80 RPCs.
+RPCs supported by the _VICS Server_ go to the server, not VISTA but CPRS proceeds as if all of its traffic goes to and from VISTA ...

 ![RM Post Logon](images/RM_3_5TAB_LIST_HIGHUSERINFO.png)